markqvist/Reticulum/docs/manual/_sources/using.rst.txt

 running on the same system will automatically share the same Reticulum instance, if the configuration allows for it, which it does by default.

-The entire configuration of Reticulum is found in the ``~/.config/reticulum/config`` file.
-When Reticulum is first started on a new system, a basic, functional configuration file is created.
+The entire configuration of Reticulum is found in the ``~/.reticulum/config`` file.
+When Reticulum is first started on a new system, a basic, but fully functional configuration file is created.
 The default configuration looks like this:

 .. code::